NOAA-OWP/inundation-mapping/README.md

 #### Examples

+`Note: All examples are based on linux pathing.
+Also.. for each sample below, remove the slash before running the command.`

-The available versions can be found by running
+The available input, test_cases, and output versions can be found by running
 ```
 aws s3 ls s3://noaa-nws-owp-fim/hand_fim/ --request-payer requester
 ```